- Home /

 - High School students have many opportunities for involvement with 51 different clubs and organizations available.

-- More than 1,600 students (grades 7-12) were involved in Union’s 23 competitive athletics and spirit programs.
-Participation jumped to more than 2,800 in K-12 in the district’s 167 non-competitive teams and spirit squads.
+- More than 1,600 students (grades 7-12) were involved in Union’s 23 competitive athletics and spirit programs, and participation was more than 2,800 in K-12 in the district’s 167 non-competitive teams and spirit squads.

-Union’s proud tradition began with its formation in 1919 when four rural communities – Alsuma, Boles, Mayo and McCollough – consolidated.
+Union’s proud tradition began with its formation in 1919 when four rural communities – Union, Central, Sunnyside and Alsuma – consolidated.
 There were only four students in its first graduating class.
 Union’s original borders were much broader, extending as far northwest as 21st Street and South Yale.
 Those portions, however, were annexed by the Tulsa Public School District in the 1950s, making Union’s current northwest border 31st and Mingo Road.

 Enrollment gradually increased and new programs were added.
 Then, Tulsa’s development rapidly spread toward the southeast, leading to new office and home construction and a burst of growth for Union.
 In 1968, there were 800 students in the entire district.
 In 1995, that number grew to 11,500 and to about 16,000 in 2017.